Nuclear power and climate change: update

 Discrimination based on how we talk and how we sound

-Does discrimination happen based on how people talk and sound?
+**See the updated version of this post (November 4, 2024)** Does discrimination happen based on how people talk and sound?
 Based on accents, word choice, enunciation, emotion, etc.?
-In the United States, people can be judged harshly because they do not sound “American” or do not speak what a person may consider is “standard English”, or because they (often women) show emotion through voice and actions in a way considered inappropriate (but not when a…
+In the United States, people can be judged harshly because they do not sound “American” or do not speak what a person may consider is “standard English”, or because they (often women) show emotion through voice and…

 See more